The Statistical Complexity of Interactive Decision Making: Illustrative Examples

+for all $\Mbar$ and $\gamma>0$.
+Consequently, $\compdual(\cM,\Mbar)\leq{}26\frac{H^2SA}{\gamma}$. \end{proposition} For simplicity, we prove the result only for $\Mbar\in\cM$ here.
+The more general result for arbitrary $\Mbar$ is a special case of \cref{thm:posterior_bilinear}.
 Before proving the result, we state a useful \emph{change of measure} lemma which shows that to bound the \CompShort for any episodic reinforcement learning setting, it suffices to consider state-action distributions induced by the reference model $\Mbar$.
-This lemma is used for many subsequent reinforcement learning results. \begin{restatable}[Change of measure for reinforcement learning]{lemma}{changeofmeasure} Consider any family of MDPs $\cM$ and reference MDP $\Mbar$, all of which satisfy $\sum_{h=1}^{H}r_h\in\brk*{0,1}$.
+This lemma is used for many subsequent reinforcement learning results. \begin{restatable}[Change of measure for reinforcement learning]{lemma}{changeofmeasure} Consider any family of MDPs $\cM$ and reference MDP $\Mbar\in\cM$, all of which satisfy $\sum_{h=1}^{H}r_h\in\brk*{0,1}$.
 Suppose that $\mu\in\Delta(\cM)$ and $p\in\Delta(\PiGen)$ are such that

 for parameters $C_1,C_2>0$.
 Then for all $\eta>0$, it holds that

 \end{restatable} See \pref{app:rl_technical} for the proof.
 Equipped with this result, we proceed to prove \pref{prop:posterior_tabular}.
 As in the multi-armed bandit setting (\pref{prop:posterior_mab}), the thrust of the argument is to use Cauchy-Schwarz to decouple the random variables $\pim$ and $M$ under $M\sim\mu$.
 Compared to the multi-armed bandit setting though, we perform this decoupling by working in the space of \emph{occupancy measures} for the reference MDP $\Mbar$; this is facilitated by the change of measure lemma.
 A second point of comparison is that unlike the multi-armed bandit setting, where it was sufficient to work with the square loss \CompText $\compSq$, here it is critical to work with an information-theoretic divergence. \begin{proof}[\pfref{prop:posterior_tabular}] In light of \pref{lem:change_of_measure}, it suffices to bound the quantity